emilsharier/twilio-personal-bot/Readme.md

 # Twilio Personal Bot

-This is a personal bot built using [Twilio API](https://github.com/twilio/twilio-node) in nodejs.
+This is a personal Whatsapp bot built using [Twilio API](https://github.com/twilio/twilio-node) in nodejs.
 The backend database used is postgreSQL.

 ## Available commands